ShiZiqiang/checkout-data-generation/README.md

 mv ./data/AIC23_Track4_Automated_Checkout/train_RGBA/ ./data/objects/
 ```

-3. Synthesize image data for detectors (borrowed and adapted from https://github.com/a-nau/synthetic-dataset-generation/)
+### 3. Synthesize image data for detectors (borrowed and adapted from https://github.com/a-nau/synthetic-dataset-generation/)

 First to install the required packages.
 ```
 pip install -r requirements.txt
 ```

-Then do the opitimized synthesized training image generation (This program will generate images all the time without stopping, when it runs for 12 hours, it can be stopped manually).
+Then do the optimized synthesized training image generation (This program will generate images all the time without stopping, when it runs for 12 hours, it can be stopped manually).
 ```
 python src/tools/generate_synthetic_data_train.py (Run 12 hours, then ctrl+c.)
 ```